-This training series was prepared by Christopher Gard, with support from CARE PNG and the Australian Centre for International Agricultural Research.
-Permission is given to use these coursebooks in part or in full, provided they are not sold for profit, and so long as the source is acknowledged.
+This training series was prepared by Christopher Gard, with support from CARE PNG, the Australian Centre for International Agricultural Research, and Santos Ltd. Permission is given to use these coursebooks in part or full if they are not sold for profit and the source is acknowledged.
 This training series can be used to directly train community organisations, if there is good follow-up mentoring.
 However, the best way to use this training series is to train Community Development Workers to then work with community organisations and show them what to do.
 A CDW is anyone who works with and in communities to facilitate development (e.g., pastors, ward committee members, women leaders, government officers, extension workers, liaison officers, retired public servants, grade 12 leavers).
 You can download training for Community Development Workers from PNGCDWSTANDARD.COM